Ilona Breģe

 Ilona Breģe (born 20 May 1959 in Riga, Soviet Union) is a composer, pianist and musicologist.

+Life

-She graduated the Latvian Music Academy (former State Conservatory) as pianist (1983) and composer (1986), Doctor of Art (1993).
+Breģe was born in Riga.
+She graduated from the Latvian Music Academy (former State Conservatory) as a pianist in 1983 and as a composer in1986.
+She became a Doctor of Art in 1993.

-Breģe was solo pianist in the Latvian Philharmonic (1983–92), researcher in the Latvian Science Academy in the Literature, Folklore and Art department (1992–98), General Manager of the Latvian National Symphony Orchestra (1997–2006).
-As of 2006, she is the Managing Director of the Riga Professional Symphonic Band.
+Breģe was the solo pianist in the Latvian Philharmonic (1983–92) until she became a researcher in the Latvian Science Academy in the Literature, Folklore and Art department in 1998.
+She was the General Manager of the Latvian National Symphony Orchestra from 1997 to 2006.
+In 2006, she became the Managing Director of the Riga Professional Symphonic Band.

+Her music has been played by Kremerata Baltica.